VEuPathDB/gus-site-build-deploy/README.md

 # GUS Website Build and Deployment Scripts

 This repo houses a set of scripts to ease the packaging and deployment of GUS-based websites.
-The goal is the separate the build/packaging from the deployment step.
-Doing so will allow us to, e.g. build a single time for deployment to all component integrate sites.
+The goal is to separate the build/packaging step from the deployment step.
+Doing so will allow us to, e.g. build a single ApiCommon cohort artifact for deployment to all component integrate sites and possibly use the same artifact for deployment to QA sites or even production.

-## Example usage for a development site might be:

-NOTE: this is still a work in progress; the 'build-cleanup' branch is being used to convert projects to the new build API (parent pom and build.xml).
-Also only apiSite projects are currently converted.
-Other cohorts will follow in the coming weeks.
+## Step 1: Building Website Packages

+To build, there are two models: "managed" SCM and "manual" SCM.

+### Option A: Managed SCM

-### Step 1: Choose a cohort and branch and build the source code with a dev build config
+#### Choose a cohort and branch and build the source code with a dev build config

+Note all proj
 ```
 > pwd
 /home/rdoherty